DarkFlippers/unleashed-firmware/README.md

 ## Firmware

 During the early prototyping stages of Flipper Zero, we have used a lot of 3rd-party code, sketches, and dirty demos just as proof of concept, and didn't think too much about architecture.
 This code splits into many incompatible pieces of code, and some of them don’t even have an UI.
-This repo is cleaned from all the dirty demos and prepared for contributors, so we will start porting all the legacy code here, following new architecture.
+This repo is cleaned from all the dirty demos and prepared for contributors, so we will start porting all the legacy code here, following the new architecture.

 Right now we are working on clean architecture and documentation for contributors.
 You can run firmware locally (with HAL stub).